HowTheyVote/howtheyvote/README.md

 We’re using [Ansible](https://ansible.org) to manage server provisioning and deployment to production environments.
 Currently, the Ansible playbook `ansible/site.yml` supports deploying EP-Votes to a fresh [Uberspace 7](https://uberspace.de) account.

 1. Install Ansible 2.10 or later.
 Update `ansible/hosts` and the respective host variables.
-2. Run `ansible-playbook -i ansible/hosts --ask-vault-pass ansible/site.yml`.
+2. Run `ansible-playbook -i ansible/hosts --ask-vault-pass ansible/site.yml` to set up the Uberspace and deploy the application.
+3. Run `ansible-playbook -i ansible/hosts --ask-vault-pass ansible/meilisearch.yml` to compile and configure the MeiliSearch search server.
+This may take some time and it’s *not* necessary to run this playbook on every deployment.

 ---